aws4embeddedlinux/demo-iot-automotive-cloud/README-RichSensorData.md

 ### Creating an S3 Bucket for the Build Artifacts

-Create an S3 bucket for storing the aws-iot-fleetwise-edge code and `rosbag2_rich_data_demo` rich sensor data artifacts:
+Create an S3 bucket for storing the aws-iot-fleetwise-edge code and `rosbag2_rich_data_demo` rich sensor data artifacts (if this bucket does not already exist - generally this bucket should already exist and be populated with the correct artefacts, so you might not need to do this step):

 ```bash
 aws s3api create-bucket --bucket fwe-rs-build-artifacts-us-west-2 --region us-west-2 --create-bucket-configuration LocationConstraint=us-west-2